naepflin/roon-extension-linuxkeyboardremote/readme.md

 ## How to run

-Run in console:
+### Run in console:

+`node .`

+### Run in console with recovery after crash:

 `bash node-recovery.sh`

-Run in the background:
+### Run in the background:

 `nohup bash node-recovery.sh >/dev/null 2>&1 &`

-Run as a systemd service:
+### Run as a systemd service:

 `bash run-daemon.sh`

+### Run a second instance of the systemd service on the same host:

+1. Install the extension again in a separate location
+2. Change `servicename` in run-daemon.sh to a unique value
+3. Run as described above

 ## Configuration

 Open Roon and enable the extension.
-Then, pick the zone and device path (e.g. "/dev/input/event0") in the extension settings.
+Then, pick the zone and keyboard device in the extension settings.

 ## License